Skip to main content

 Messages are buffered during data ingest for either approximately five minutes or until 100MB of data is received, whichever is first.
 Then the buffered data is written to a new CSV file and forwarded after compression.

-The limits mentioned here are upper limits, actual file size may vary depending on the ingestion volume in Scheduled Views or Partitions of an account.
+The limits mentioned here are upper limits.
+Actual file size may vary depending on the ingestion volume in Scheduled Views or partitions of an account.

 note

-It takes approximately five minutes to propagate a new or changed S3 data forwarding rule or bucket across the Sumo service.
+It takes approximately five minutes to propagate a new or changed S3 data forwarding rule or bucket across the Sumo Logic service.
 So, it is possible after you create or modify a rule, the first five minutes of data forwarded might not be written to S3.

-File Format of forwarded data
+File format of forwarded data

 After you start forwarding data to S3, you should start to see file objects posted in your configured bucket.
 The log messages are accumulated and returned after being ingested by Sumo Logic.
+You can choose to forward only log data, log data and metadata, or log data with metadata and enriched fields, in either CSV or JSON format.

 Messages are buffered during data ingest for either approximately five minutes or until 100MB of data is received, whichever is first.
-Then the buffered data is written to a new CSV file and forwarded.
+Then the buffered data is written to a new CSV or JSON file and forwarded.

 These file objects will contain the messages received as well as the system metadata for the messages, including: